 Say goodbye to old fashioned sales techniques

-More recently, the industry understands and has learnt that building trust and sustainable relationships with prospects from the start is far more beneficial in terms of longevity, referrals and repetitive business.
+Over the past decade the industry has learnt that building trust and sustainable relationships with clients from the start is more beneficial, it promotes client longevity, referrals and repetitive business.

 Pushy techniques push prospects away